SAFR Reporting Standard

 Notice

-This is an open canonical Standard, major version 0, spec version 0.06, provided without warranty and without legal advice.
-It is free to use under its open license and is pinned to instruments by content hash.
-The SAFR™ name is reserved for unmodified canonical instrument terms maintained on a conforming feed pinned to a published version of this Standard.
+This is an open canonical Standard, major version 0, spec version 0.09, provided without warranty and without legal advice.
+It is free to use under its open license (CC BY 4.0) and is pinned to instruments by content hash.
+The SAFR™ name is reserved for unmodified canonical instrument terms maintained on a conforming Feed pinned to a published version of this Standard.